Artificial Transmission Line Synthesis Tailored for Traveling-Wave Parametric Processes: ATL synthesis for traveling-wave parametric amplifiers

 \subsubsection{Backward phase-matching}

 In a 3WM TWPA the phase-matching condition follows directly from the linear dispersion relation: $k_p = k_s + k_i$, where $k_p$, $k_s$, and $k_i$ are the wavenumbers of the pump, signal and idler frequencies, respectively.
 Unlike 4WM, which requires nonlinear corrections, it allows direct use of the band diagram from the ATL synthesis framework to directly identify where and how this wavenumber relationship can be satisfied.
-Additionally, the pump frequency naturally falls above the amplification band, eliminating pump filtering concerns.
+Additionally, the pump frequency naturally falls above the amplification band, \cor{significantly relaxing pump filtering requirements}.

 Visually, respecting the 3WM phase-matching condition and the conservation of energy corresponds to the pump, signal, and idler vectors forming a closed loop in the band diagram.
 Starting from signal and idler frequencies in the left-handed portion of the ATL so that $f_p = f_s + f_i$ still falls within the passband (Fig.\,\ref{fig:bTWPA_PM}b), the vector sum $k_s + k_i$ does not intersect the dispersion relation, precluding phase matching, unless the pump is allowed to propagate backward, residing on the branch where $v_g < 0$.
 Remarkably, in 4WM this ambidextrous ATL supports another exotic phase-matching scheme, where the signal or idler back-propagates while the other forward-propagates with the pump.
 This configuration enables the generation of entangled counter-propagating photon pairs and mirrorless resonances \cite{popov2009resonant,popov2006compensating,praquin2024mixing}.